27-Year-Old Center – Anaheim Ducks

 Signed a four-year, $12 million contract extension with the Ducks in January 2014.

-Cogliano scored his second goal of the season in a 6-2 loss to the Panthers on Sunday.
+Cogliano netted his second shorthanded goal of the season in Saturday's win over the Jets.

 To instantly reveal our fantasy analysis of every player – including Andrew Cogliano – simply subscribe now.

 |2014-15 Proj||27||NHL||ANH||82||Subscribe now to see our 2014-15 projections for Andrew Cogliano|

 Age is determined on October 1st of each season.No Yes

 |Dec 18||at MON||0||0||0||0||0||0||0||0||1||0.0||2||0||14:54||0:00|